chongduan/chongduan.github.io/_pages/about.md

 ---
 I am the Imaging AI Lead in the Digital Sciences & Translational Imaging group within Early Clinical Development at [Pfizer](https://www.pfizer.com/).
 I am interested in biomedical imaging, machine learning, and drug R&D.

-I received a BSc from Nankai University, an MSc from Georgia Institute of Technology, and a PhD from Washington University in St. Louis (Advisor: [Joseph JH Ackerman](https://www.mir.wustl.edu/employees/joseph-ackerman/)).
+I received a BSc in Chemistry from Nankai University, an MSc in Computer Science (specialization in Machine Learning) from Georgia Institute of Technology, and a PhD from Washington University in St. Louis (Advisor: [Joseph JH Ackerman](https://www.mir.wustl.edu/employees/joseph-ackerman/)).
 My PhD work focused on cancer imaging:

 >[MRI in Cancer: Improving Methodology for Measuring Vascular Properties and Assessing Radiation Treatment Effects in Brain](https://doi.org/10.7936/K7SX6CN1)